How to Divest

 A Chinese solar energy company.
 Its solar panels are used in illegal Israeli settlements in the occupied West Bank and Golan Heights.

-A French multinational food services and facilities management company.
-Operates prisons in Australia and the UK.
+A French multinational food services and facilities management company that operates prisons in Australia and the UK.

-A US manufacturer of firearms and tactical gear.
-It sells its products to law enforcement, the US military, and foreign militaries, including the Israeli military, which uses Ruger weapons target Palestinian civilians.
+A US-based manufacturer of firearms and tactical gear.
+It sells its products to law enforcement agencies, the US military, and foreign militaries, including the Israeli military, which uses Ruger weapons to target Palestinians.

-A US workforce housing company that owns and partially operates two of the largest US immigration jails.
+A US-based facility management services company that owns and partially operates two ICE immigration jails.

-A US engineering and IT government contractor.
-Its subsidiary FLIR Systems provides mobile surveillance systems to monitor the US-Mexico border.
+A US engineering and IT government contractor that provides CBP with mobile surveillance systems used to monitor the US–Mexico border.

-A US-based military contractor known for its Bell, Beechcraft, Cessna, and Hawker aircraft brands, some of which are used to monitor the US-Mexico border and by the Israeli Air Force.
+A US-based military contractor, known for its Beechcraft, Bell, Cessna, and Hawker aircraft, some of which are used to monitor the US–Mexico border and by the Israeli military.

 The world’s second-largest private prison company.
 It owns and operates prisons and jails, including immigration jails and “community corrections” centers, and uses forced prison labor.
 It also provides e-carceration technologies, transportation, and other services as part of the criminal punishment system.